carrieklc/carrieklc.github.io/3-capstone-project.md

 [https://github.com/mfqqio/rock_predictor](https://github.com/mfqqio/rock_predictor)

 ## Learnings
-Over the course of this project, I've learned more than I can outline but one key learning I've taken away from the experience is:
+Over the course of this project, I've learned more than I can outline here, but one key learning I've taken away from the experience is:

 >Unlike the monster under your bed that may or may not exist, data imbalance is a real thing and needs to be handled properly.
 >